Ankle Brachial Index ABI Test | USA Vascular Centers

 What is an ABI Test?

-One of the most common ways to diagnose peripheral artery disease (PAD) and help measure vascular health is with an ankle brachial index (ABI) test.
-If you’re wondering what an ankle brachial index test is, it’s a test that measures the blood flow in your arms and legs.
+One of the most common ways to diagnose peripheral artery disease (PAD) and help measure vascular health is with an ankle-brachial index (ABI) test.
+During an ABI test, a vascular specialist first measures the blood flow in your arms and ankles.
+The blood pressure in your ankle is then divided by the blood pressure in your arm, determining your ankle-brachial index.

-A low ankle-brachial index number can indicate that there is a blockage in an artery, preventing the proper nutrients from reaching the rest of your body.
-A low ABI test number also tells the doctor that your risk of circulatory issues has increased, and that you should be monitored more regularly.
-This doesn’t mean your arteries are completely blocked, but there is evidence of narrowing, which needs to be treated in order to avoid any future health conditions.
-Your legs need open arteries so that blood can flow freely, transporting nutrients and oxygen to your limbs.
+A low ankle-brachial index can indicate a blockage in an artery, preventing the proper nutrients from reaching the rest of your body.
+A low ABI test number also tells the doctor that your risk of circulatory issues has increased and that you should be monitored more regularly.
+This doesn’t mean your arteries are completely blocked, but there is evidence of narrowing, which must be treated in order to avoid future health conditions.
+Your legs need open arteries for blood to flow freely and deliver nutrients and oxygen to your limbs.

 SCHEDULE A CONSULTATION